apache/flink/docs/concepts/flink-architecture.zh.md

     execution and starts a new JobManager for each submitted job.
 It also runs the Flink WebUI to provide information about job executions.

-  * **JobManager**
+  * **JobMaster**

-    A _JobManager_ is responsible for managing the execution of a single [JobGraph]({% link concepts/glossary.zh.md %}#logical-graph).
+    A _JobMaster_ is responsible for managing the execution of a single [JobGraph]({% link concepts/glossary.zh.md %}#logical-graph).
-    Multiple jobs can run simultaneously in a Flink cluster, each having its own JobManager.
+    Multiple jobs can run simultaneously in a Flink cluster, each having its own JobMaster.

-There is always at least one Flink Master.
-A high-availability setup might have multiple Flink Masters, one of which is always the *leader*, and the others are *standby* (see [High Availability (HA)]({% link ops/jobmanager_high_availability.zh.md %})).
+There is always at least one JobManager.
+A high-availability setup might have multiple JobManagers, one of which is always the *leader*, and the others are *standby* (see [High Availability (HA)]({% link ops/jobmanager_high_availability.zh.md %})).

 ### Flink Workers